-Extending to the west of the old town is the 6km-long Çukurbağ Peninsula.
-At the start of it you'll find a well-preserved ancient theatre, about all that's left of ancient Antiphellos, the name of the original Lycian town here.
-Above the town several Lycian rock tombs in the mountain wall can be seen even at night when they are illuminated.
+The 6km-long Çukurbağ Peninsula extends west of the pretty old quarter, town square and harbour.
+At the start of it, you'll find a well-preserved ancient theatre, which is about all that's left of ancient Antiphellos, the original Lycian town.
+Above Kaş, several Lycian rock tombs in the mountain wall can be seen even at night, when they're illuminated.

-Lying just offshore is the geopolitical oddity of the Greek island of Meis (Kastellorizo), which can be visited.
+Lying just offshore, dominating the harbour view, is the geopolitical oddity of the Greek island of Meis (Kastellorizo), which can be visited on a day trip.